14 February 2022

 Simply put, Yoast SEO handles all of the technical SEO optimizations for your WordPress site.

 An XML Sitemap is a specifically structured file containing a list of all your website’s pages.
 This allows search engines to discover all of your data quickly.

 While using an XML sitemap does not improve your site’s search rankings, it does help search engines in quickly finding and ranking the pages.

-If you use the SEO plugin, it will generate an XML sitemap for you automatically.
-Browse to this URL (change example.com with your domain name) to find your sitemap:
+If you are using an SEO plugin, it will generate an XML sitemap for you automatically.
+To find your sitemap, go to this URL (change example.com with your own domain name):

 Google Search Console, commonly known as Webmaster Tools, is a toolset provided by Google that helps website owners to see how Google views their content.

-After you’ve joined your website to Google Search Console, go to the left menu, select sitemap, and copy the last portion of the sitemap URL.
+After you’ve added your website to Google Search Console, go to the left menu, select sitemaps, and copy the last portion of the sitemap URL.

 Your sitemap will now check by Google Search Console and used to optimize the crawling of your website.